minio/docs/source/reference/minio-mc/mc-anonymous-list.rst

 List Anonymous Policies for Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc policy list` to list the anonymous policies for a
+Use :mc:`mc anonymous list` to list the anonymous policies for a
 bucket:

 .. code-block:: shell
    :class: copyable

-   mc policy list ALIAS/PATH
+   mc anonymous list ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc policy get ALIAS>` with the
+- Replace :mc-cmd:`ALIAS <mc anonymous get ALIAS>` with the
   :mc-cmd:`alias <mc alias>` of a configured S3-compatible host.

-- Replace :mc-cmd:`PATH <mc policy get ALIAS>` with the destination bucket.
+- Replace :mc-cmd:`PATH <mc anonymous get ALIAS>` with the destination bucket.

 Behavior
 --------